shubmehetre/crypto-tracker/README.md

 ## Components in this Project:

-- HTML, CSS, JS
+- HTML, CSS, JS, Bootstrap
-- Bootstrap

 -----------x----------------x--------------------x------------------